Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Playing the martyr, when they frame their giving as costly, difficult, and very challenging for them to provide

-- Playing the “Atlas”, Atlas was the man who carried the weight of the world on his shoulders.
-He plays the Atlas when they frame your requests as large, costly, and difficult… And falling on an already overburdened person
+- Playing the “Atlas”, carrying the weight of the world on his shoulders.
+They frame your requests as large, costly, and difficult, falling on an already overburdened person

 - Playing the savior, when they say that “if they didn’t do X”, it would have been a disaster for you